sheijse/MP-2020-2021/README.md

 beware: Bytes visible in the output are mirrored.

 The info directory contains:
-- pdf of submitted thesis
+- pdf of submitted thesis and defense presentation
 - txt files with used linux commands

 usefull urls: